Jorge Cham

 He was featured on NPR on December 20, 2010.
 With physicist Daniel Whiteson, he is the coauthor of We Have No Idea (2017), a book about unsolved problems in physics.
 In September 2018, Cham and Whiteson debuted the podcast Daniel and Jorge Explain the Universe, produced by iHeartMedia, in which the hosts aim to explain popular questions and complex topics about science, technology, and the universe, in the simplest way possible.
+In October 2024 the podcast ended as co-hosts Whiteson and Cham decided to pursue separate projects.

-Cham co-creatored the PBS Kids animated series Elinor Wonders Why, which premiered in September 2020.
+Cham co-created the PBS Kids animated series Elinor Wonders Why, which premiered in September 2020.

 Early life and education

 Jorge Cham was born and raised in Panama to parents working in the Panama Canal Zone as engineers for the United States Government.
 He received his B.S. from Georgia Institute of Technology in 1997, and earned a PhD in mechanical engineering from Stanford University.
 He previously worked at Caltech as an instructor and as a researcher on neural prosthetics.
 He has now fully devoted to his comic work.